SeisoLLC/easy_infra/docs/Ansible/index.rst

 `Ansible <https://github.com/ansible/ansible>`_ is a "radically simple IT automation system."

-The easy_infra project includes and secures Ansible as a component due to its popularity and versitility in provisioning and managing systems as Infrastructure as Code (IaC).
+The ``easy_infra`` project includes and secures Ansible as a component due to its popularity and versitility in provisioning and managing systems as Infrastructure as Code (IaC).

 ``easy_infra``'s Ansible security uses tools such as `KICS <https://kics.io/>`_ to semi-transparently assess the provided IaC against the defined security policy.

-Ansible security is included in all of the ``easy_infra`` tags, including minimal, aws, az, and latest
+The same level of Ansible security is included in all of the ``easy_infra`` tags, including minimal, aws, az, and latest

 Use Cases